apache/iotdb/docs/Download/README.md

 ## About 0.14.0-preview1

-- About 0.14.0-preview1

 - 0.14.0-preview1 is a preview release for the new IoTDB cluster, which you could download and have a try.
   We DO NOT recommend using preview release on-line, and DO NOT upgrade 0.13 to a preview release.
   - The UserGuide of 0.14.0-preview is still in the **latest**.